William Alexander Anderson: Lawyer and politician

 Anderson served on the Board of Trustees of his alma mater, Washington & Lee from 1885 to 1930, and also followed his father's path by serving as its rector from 1913 to 1924.

 Death and legacy

 Anderson was buried in the Stonewall Jackson Cemetery in Lexington, Virginia.
-The pants he was wearing at the First Battle of Manassas, with the hole in the knee, are on display in the museum at Washington & Lee University.
+The trousers he was wearing at the First Battle of Manassas, with the hole in the knee, are on display in the museum at Washington & Lee University.
 His family's papers are held at the University of Virginia Library.